¡Amigos!

 "¡Amigos!" is the third episode of the second season of the American television satirical sitcom Arrested Development.
-It is the 25th overall episode of the series, and was written by producer Brad Copeland and directed by Lee Shallat Chemel.
-It originally aired on Fox on November 21, 2004.
+It was written by producer Brad Copeland and directed by Lee Shallat Chemel.
+It originally aired on the Fox Network in the United States on November 21, 2004.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
-In the episode, Lucille hires a detective who locates George Sr. in Mexico.
-Michael goes to collect his father, accompanied by George Michael and his girlfriend Ann.
-Gob hires a bounty hunter named Ice to keep tabs on Michael.
+In the episode, Lucille hires a private investigator, who locates George Sr. in Mexico.
+Michael goes to collect his father, accompanied by George Michael and his girlfriend, Ann, who Michael heavily dislikes.
+Gob hires a bounty hunter named Ice to keep tabs on Michael, and comes to terms with the fact that he has no friends.
+Concurrently, Buster escapes his army duty by fleeing to Mexico, but ends up only several minutes away from the house.

+The episode contains the first appearance of reoccurring character Gene Parmesan, who was named after a man writer Barbie Adler had seen in a school documentary's credits years prior.
+Jessica Walter expressed that she enjoyed filming her scenes of squealing whenever she saw Gene, and series creator Mitchell Hurwitz stated in an interview that he had regrets about not utilizing the episode's hand-shaped chair—which foreshadowed Buster's later loss of a hand—in a more impactful way.

+Since airing, "¡Amigos!" has received critical acclaim and has been labeled as one of the series' finest episodes.
+It has received scholarly analysis since its release, with much of it going towards Buster and his time working in his new Mexican lifestyle.